Code of Conduct

 Appeals and Questions

-In the event that the individual is dissatisfied with the results of the investigation, he or she may appeal to the president of the society.
+In the event that the individual is dissatisfied with the results of the investigation, they may appeal to the president of the society.
 Any questions regarding this policy should be directed to the EASP Executive Officer or a member of the Executive Committee.

 EASP Activity Guidelines